 The Foundation is named after Jiangning Wang, who was a student in the History of Art Department at the University of York before her tragic death in November 2009.
 Created by the University, the Foundation reflects the contribution to Chinese-European cultural exchange that she made while she was a student at York.
 She was particularly interested in British Victorian art history, and her aim in life was to become an ambassador to promote cultural exchange between China and Europe.

-Jiangning was one of the first people from mainland China to study art history at York – she was a pioneer – and I believe she would welcome this project
+Jiangning was one of the first people from mainland China to study art history at York – she was a pioneer – and I believe she would have welcomed this project.

-"The Jiangning Foundation will offer wonderful opportunities for British and Chinese students and scholars," said Professor Mark Hallett, Head of History of Art at York.
+"The Jiangning Foundation will offer wonderful opportunities for British and Chinese students and scholars," said Michael White from the Department of History of Art at York.
 "We intend that the Foundation will support exhibitions and staff appointments, as well as joint research between Britain and China.
-Jiangning was one of the first people from mainland China to study art history at York – she was a pioneer – and I believe she would welcome this project."
+Jiangning was one of the first people from mainland China to study art history at York – she was a pioneer – and I believe she would have welcomed this project."

 The Foundation is designed to promote world-leading teaching and research in the field of Asian-European artistic exchange, and to provide a scholarly forum for art-historians and students from both East and West.

 Kuang Vivian Sheng, is a second-year PhD candidate in History of Art, at the University of York.
 “I was funded by the Jiangning Foundation for my MA study at the department in 2011-2012.
 It was such an honour to be one of the first two postgraduate students from mainland China supported by the Jiangning Foundation, which aims to facilitate research, teaching and other links between Chinese and British cultural institutions and universities.
 My MA study at York was intensive and rewarding.
 I further developed my academic interests in modern and contemporary visual culture, psychoanalytical and post-structuralist feminist theories.